rulewis/journey-optimizer.en/help/using/event/about-creating-business.md

 1. Check the preview to validate the payload definition.

 1. Then, you can share the payload preview with to the person responsible for the event sending.
-This payload can help him design the setup of an event pushing to [!DNL Customer Journey Management].
+This payload can help him design the setup of an event pushing to [!DNL Journey Optimizer].
 See [this page](../event/additional-steps-to-send-events-to-journey-orchestration.md).